 |Available in Spanish||✓||✓|

-Both easyCBM CCSS Math and easyCBM NCTM Math include benchmark testing 3 times per year with CCSS math covering grades K-8 and NCTM math covering grades K-6.
+Both easyCBM CCSS Math and easyCBM Focal Points Math include benchmark testing 3 times per year with CCSS math covering grades K-8 and Focal Points Math covering grades K-6.
 Progress monitoring is available for easyCBM CCSS Math only.
 The math assessment is administered online so there are no materials to purchase.
 The example tests give you an idea of the type of questions and level of difficulty your students will face.

 All testing occurs on a secure web site.
 The assessment can be group administered in a computer lab or done individually on classroom workstations.
 We recommend reviewing and bookmarking the URL prior to student testing.
 The assessment includes 30 to 45 items and takes approximately 30 minutes to complete.
 If a student does not finish the assessment in the allotted time frame, the site will remember their answers and allow them to complete the assessment at a future date.
 See the testing instructions for more information.
 Scoring is completed automatically and reports are available immediately after assessment.